Japanese Knotweed Cheltenham – Treatment & Control Methods from West Country Knotweed Removal

 Japanese Knotweed is a perennial weed that will grow and spread quickly if not controlled.
 It is a weed that suppresses other plant life growing around it from the crown and rhizomes (root system) that spread extensively underground.
 Its shoots die out above ground in the winter months and re-emerge above ground again in the late spring or early summer season so often people will think they have removed it, however, it is growing extensively underground.
 Any well-established shoots can grow in excess of 9ft high and often colonize the soil within a few years.
 There are numerous articles that say you can kill the roots with chemicals, however, you now need an NPTC qualified person to work with any chemicals as a result of new legislation which covers the management and removal of Knotweed.
-If you think you may have Japanese Knotweed Cheltenham South West Knotweed Removal can help.
+If you think you may have Japanese Knotweed Cheltenham West Country Knotweed Removal can help.
 We provide services for the treatment and management of Japanese Knotweed in and around Cheltenham and it won’t cost you as much as you might think.
 Call us today on 0117 321 7799 or 07531 142316 and one of our professional experts can arrange a site survey for you.

 There are some common myths that say it is possible to remove Knotweed yourself, however, it really is an extremely difficult and complicated procedure and frequently not successful unless you work with a Knotweed expert.
 In the peak of its growing season, 60% of the Knotweed plants roots are below ground so removal is extremely challenging and it spreads wildly from one tiny fragment of crown or rhizome.
 Removing Knotweed without having considerable knowledge carries a very good chance of dispersing the plant to other parts of the soil which were previously unaffected, restarting the process all over again.